jonnyz32/UofTFriends/README.md

 username: user
 password: password

-If you want to signup as a new user, you will be brought to our signup page where you can choose a profile picture and then input your program, year, and the courses in which you are currently enrolled.
+If you want to signup as a new user, type in your desired username and password and then click the signup button.
+You will be brought to our signup page where you can choose a profile picture and then input your program, year, and the courses in which you are currently enrolled.
 You will also have the option to list a couple of your hobbies as well as give yourself a brief bio.

 After signing up as a new user or logging in as an existing user, you will be brought to the home page of our site.
 From here you can see a list of